 Table of Contents

-- 1 Drivers of digital transformation in retail
+- Drivers of digital transformation in the retail industry

-- 2 Causes and consequences of changing consumer behavior
+- Retail and the consequences of changing consumer behavior

-- 4 Digital ubiquity and personalized contextual relevance
+- Digital ubiquity and personalized contextual relevance in retail

 Among the key drivers of digital transformation in retail are: